saneki/tlor-tutorials-mirror/tutorials/tutorial_1_what_is_reverse_engineering/README.md

 In the world of reverse engineering, this structure of bytes becomes very important, as it gives the reverser needed information about the binary.
 Eventually, you will want to (or need to) change this information, either to make the program do something different than what it was initially for, or to change the program BACK into something it originally was (like before a protector made the code really hard to understand).
 There are a plethora of PE viewers and editors out there.
 I use CFF Explorer (http://www.ntcore.com/exsuite.php) and LordPE (http://www.woodmann.com/collaborative/tools/index.php/LordPE), but you can feel free to use whichever you’re comfortable with.

 Most files also have resource sections.
 These include graphics, dialog items, menu items, icons and text strings.
-Sometimes you can have fun just by looking at (and altering ) the resource sections.
+Sometimes you can have fun just by looking at (and altering) the resource sections.
 I will show you an example at the end of this tutorial.

 ##### 5. System Monitoring tools

 When reversing programs, it is sometimes important (and when studying virii and malware, of the utmost importance) to see what changes an application makes to the system; are there registry keys created or queried? are there .ini files created? are separate processes created, perhaps to thwart reverse engineering of the application?
-Examples of system monitoring tools are [procmon](http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx) ,[regshot](http://sourceforge.net/projects/regshot/) , and process hacker.
+Examples of system monitoring tools are [procmon](http://technet.microsoft.com/en-us/sysinternals/bb896645.aspx), [regshot](http://sourceforge.net/projects/regshot/), and process hacker.
 We will discuss these later in the tutorial.

 ##### 6. Miscellaneous tools and information